Azerbaijan inbound trends: Q1 2026

 The reading: operators expect Caucasus circuit demand to fill earlier in 2026 than in any prior year.
 We laid out the operational playbook in our Caucasus circuit guide for tour operators.

-If your 2026 product brochure still treats Azerbaijan as a stand-alone destination, you're under-pricing the Caucasus loop.
+If your 2026 product brochure still treats Azerbaijan as a stand-alone destination, you're under-pricing the Caucasus loop, and you should price the GCC corporate offsite as its own line.
 Pair our 5-day Baku itinerary with onward Tbilisi rail to lift average pax revenue.
 Birtour's Azerbaijan DMC team carries those programs end-to-end.

 For corporate buyers, the GCC offsite signal points the same way.
 See our MICE Azerbaijan production scope for what we're delivering against that demand.
 For the cost shape, the 50-pax corporate offsite breakdown is the starting point.